koshovyi/BitJuggling/README.md

-# BItJuggling
+# Bit Juggling
-Bit converter and calculator for Windows
+Bitwise operations, converter and calculator for Windows.